 For certain prescription drugs, special rules restrict how and when the plan covers them.
 A team of doctors and pharmacists developed these rules to encourage you and your provider to use prescription drugs in the most effective way.
-To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
+To find out if any of these restrictions apply to a drug you take or want to take, check the "Drug List".

-Please note that sometimes a prescription drug may appear more than once in our Drug List.
+Please note that sometimes a prescription drug may appear more than once in our "Drug List".
 This is because the same drugs can differ based on the strength, amount, or form of the drug prescribed by your health care provider, and different restrictions or cost sharing may apply to the different versions of the drug (for instance, 10 mg versus 100 mg; one per day versus two per day; tablet versus liquid).

 Please note: California's Valued Trust provides additional coverage that may cover prescription drugs not included in your Medicare Part D benefit.
 For more information about your share of the cost or which prescription drugs may or may not be covered, please call Customer Care.
+You may view this list of drugs, and any restrictions, on our website, cvt3.silverscript.com.